 Next session, we will be discussing those new business models developing in the luxury sector, in particular second-hand luxury and luxury for rent.

-Read Vestiaire Collective and Armarium cases.
-Describe the business models: how is value created through these platforms?
-Conduct a SWOT analysis of both brands.
+Read Vestiaire Collective case.
+Describe the business model: how is value created through these platforms?
+Conduct a SWOT analysis.
 Describe the client profile.
-What are the competitive advantages of VC and Armarium (ie. study briefly the competitive landscape).
-What future do you foresee to both models?
+What are the competitive advantages of VC (ie. study briefly the competitive landscape).
+What future do you foresee to this business model?

 You might find interesting reading chapters of the book Vintage Luxury Fashion: Exploring the rise of the Second-Hand Clothing Trade (2018), Palgrave: London, UK.
 I co-autored two chapters: Chapter 6 “Emotional and narrative accounts of second-hand Luxury Fashion purchases” and Chapter 12 “Vintage Fashion: A cross-cultural perspective”.
 Also I published in French with F.Pini and E.Rigaud, Chapitre 2 “Les nouvelles règles du luxe et leur impact sur les organisations : Les nouveaux Business Models” in Management du Luxe : Opportunités et Challenges (2019), Vuibert éditions : 39-53